werner/crystal_on_steroids/README.md

 # Crystal on Steroids

-A group of methods to make Crystal more programmer friendly, this is practically a Rails ActiveSupport clone
+A group of methods to make Crystal more programmer friendly.
+Methods taken from Rails ActiveSupport and others.

 ## Installation